 "It kind of gives me something to do," he notes.
 "It's kind of quiet, and I can take my friends out there."

-The property also boasts a cabin that sleeps 18 people, so there's plenty of room for guests.
-But chances are the singer won't have much time to entertain in the near future.
-He'll head to Los Angeles this weekend, where he's set to perform his hit, 'Don't You Wanna Stay' with Kelly Clarkson during Sunday's Grammy Awards telecast.
-He's also nominated for three trophies, including for Best Country Solo Performance for his hit, 'Dirt Road Anthem.'
+The property also boasts a cabin that sleeps 18 people, so there's plenty of room for guests ... but chances are good that the singer won't have much time to entertain in the near future.
+He'll head to Los Angeles this weekend, where he's set to perform his hit 'Don't You Wanna Stay' with Kelly Clarkson during Sunday's Grammy Awards telecast.
+He's also nominated for three trophies, including Best Country Solo Performance for his hit 'Dirt Road Anthem.'

-Following the Grammys, Jason will continue the My Kinda Party tour, which includes Luke Bryan and Lauren Alaina as his opening acts.
+Following the Grammys, Aldean will continue the My Kinda Party Tour, which includes Luke Bryan and Lauren Alaina as his opening acts.
 The singer, who admits he was nervous at first to try to sell tickets in larger venues, spent plenty of time going over every detail for the trek.

 "It's a completely different set than we had last year, so it's a completely new look to the tour," he notes.
 "We spent a lot of time over the holidays designing the stage, getting it ready, making sure it was exactly what I wanted.
 To be able to have that luxury and go in and be able to create a stage and dream something up and put it into motion, it's a good feeling."